ahrimaz/next-movie-rater/README.md

 1. **Public**
    - View admin movie ratings (limited to 3 on homepage)
+   - View latest community ratings from all users (limited to 3 on homepage)
    - View full list of admin ratings
+   - View full list of community ratings
    - View single movie details
    - Sort/filter movies by rating, date, etc.
    - Register for an account